GridPlus/gridplus-sdk/docs/index.md

 A few notes:

+* Your `apiKey` should be passed in for Etherscan and BlockCypher (i.e. cloud node providers).
+This does not need to be passed if you specify a custom node.
 * `clientConfig` must be passed as an object. `name` and `privKey` are required fields.
 * `providers` must be passed as an array of instantiated provider objects.
 Order does not matter here, as the client will automatically detect which provider corresponds to which currency (so long as the provider was intantiated properly).